nihilSup/py_web_server/README.md

 # About:
-Web server implementation.
+Web server implementation, based on ThreadedPoolExecutor.
+There is also branch with pool of processes with ThreadedPoolExecutor implementation.
 No usage of http parsing libs, no usage of HTTPBaseServer like libs

 By default server serves static files from document root.
 It is also possible to add custom handlers to specific paths.